DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 [![A screenshot of an instruct presenting officer activity](instruct-presenting-officer.png "Instruct presenting officer activity")](instruct-presenting-officer.png)

 If the instruction is rejected, the case worker records the outcome and marks as complete.
-- Another *instruct presenting officer firm* activity is created.
+- another *instruct presenting officer firm* activity is created.

 If the instruction is accepted, the user can update the instruction details.
 When the changes are saved and marked as complete:
 - the case status changes to [awaiting hearing plan](#awaiting-hearing-plan)